-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the POWER/LINK ◆ button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (S) button to return to the System Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - If the Scan Tool can decode the Vehicle Identification Number (VIN) for the vehicle under test, the Vehicle Information screen displays.
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the POWER/LINK ◆ ▶ ₺ button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (§) button to return to the System Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - If the Scan Tool can decode the Vehicle Identification Number (VIN) for the vehicle under test, the Vehicle Information screen displays.

-- If the information shown is correct for the vehicle under test, use the UP and DOWN buttons, as necessary, to highlight Yes, then press the ENTER button.
-Proceed to step 10. - If the information shown is not correct for the vehicle under text, or if you wish to manually select the vehicle, use UP an and DOWN buttons, as necessary, to highlight No, then press the ENTER button.
+- If the information shown is correct for the vehicle under test, use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Yes, then press the ENTER ← button.
+Proceed to step 10. - If the information shown is not correct for the vehicle under text, or if you wish to manually select the vehicle, use UP and and DOWN buttons, as necessary, to highlight No, then press the ENTER button.
 Proceed to step 8. - If the Scan Tool cannot decode the Vehicle Identification Number (VIN) for the vehicle under test, the Select Vehicle screen displays.
 Proceed to step 8. - When No is selected from the Vehicle information screen, the Select Vehicle screen displays.
-The Select Vehicle screen lists the three most recently tested vehicles. - To select a previously tested vehicle, use the UP and DOWN buttons, as necessary, to highlight the desired vehicle, then press the ENTER button, Proceed to step 10. - Vehicle Selection

-Select and press
+The Select Vehicle screen lists the three most recently tested vehicles. - To select a previously tested vehicle, use the UP and DOWN buttons, as necessary, to highlight the desired vehicle, then press the ENTER button.
+Proceed to step 10. - Vehicle Selection Select and press for Main Menu - To select a new vehicle, use the UP and DOWN buttons, as necessary, to highlight New Vehicle, then press the ENTER button.

-New Vehicle